ninja-cat/RECCurection/README.md

 Project Goals
 -------------
-* take advantage of rs232 protocol
+* to take advantage of rs232 protocol
-* utilize my unused MCU hardware
+* to utilize my unused MCU hardware
 * ...
-* build mature and solid repro with no crappy glob-top epoxy ICs
+* to build mature and solid repro with no crappy glob-top epoxy ICs
-* have sex and fun
+* to have sex and fun

 Cheers, アレクス。